Version 1.0 — Published 2026

 05

-The window to build public-interest AI infrastructure is closing.
+The window to build informed public understanding of AI is closing.
 The compute concentration ratio moved from 63% to 71% in eighteen months.
 The trend is not slowing.

 The OECD and the UN both concluded in 2024 that AI must be governed as public commons.
 The policy consensus exists.
 The implementation does not.
 Communities like this one are part of filling that gap.